top of page

 You can see the previous results from 2000 onwards Results Here you an see the results from the most recent walk and all the previous years that the walk has run LAST EVENT 2000 & ONWARD BEFORE 2000

-• Risk Assesment | Sixdales
+• The Route | Sixdales

 • Team Enquiry | Sixdales